clarkezone/clarkezone.github.io/_posts/2020-02-15-previewing-jekyll-posts.md

 ### WebHook

-The one missing part is doing the initial clone the relavent github repo and then waiting for webhook updates to pull the relavent branch.
+The one missing part is doing the initial clone the relavent github repo and then waiting for webhook updates to pull the relavent branch in response to changes being pushed to the branch.
 This part required a bit of code.
 I found a great library called hookserve that makes it easy to build a webhook in Go: [github.com/phayes/hookserve/hookserve](github.com/phayes/hookserve/hookserve).
 It's then trivial to listen for changes and grab them:

 ```go
     for event := range server.Events {